maximevw/autolog/CONTRIBUTING.md

 ### Configure the project and run tests

-Once you cloned the repository to you local machine, open the project in your favorite IDE.
+Once you cloned the repository to your local machine, open the project in your favorite IDE.

 To build the project, execute the following command:
 ```